axelerant/testimonials-widget/readme.txt

 Please view [Widget Displaying Whole List Of Testimonials](http://wordpress.org/support/topic/widget-displaying-whole-list-of-testimonials).

+= 60.
+How do I download older versions of Testimonials Widget? =

+You can browse code and download current and other versions of Testimonials Widget via its [Developers](http://wordpress.org/extend/plugins/testimonials-widget/developers/) page.

 = I'm still stuck, how can I get help? =
 Visit the [support forum](http://wordpress.org/support/plugin/testimonials-widget) and ask your question.